Alset GmbH: Idea Behind the Technology

 Alset Global developed this technology after identifying a gap in the hydrogen market.
-Indeed, hydrogen fuel cell technology is expensive to develop and a hydrogen infrastructure has not been established yet.
+Indeed, hydrogen fuel cell technology is expensive to develop, and a hydrogen infrastructure has not been established yet.
 Because the fuel cell technology is limited to hydrogen, it cannot be mass-produced without adequate infrastructure.
-Furthermore, even if the infrastructure was to be fully established, the existing conventional vehicles running on internal combustion engines would not be able to benefit from the zero emission hydrogen technology.
+Furthermore, even if the infrastructure was to be fully established, the existing conventional vehicles running on internal combustion engines would not be able to benefit from the zero-emission hydrogen technology.
 Today, internal combustion engines represent 99.9% of the market.
 Therefore, Alset Global's alternative system is needed to transform and improve conventional vehicles and ultimately benefit the automotive industry from the developing hydrogen infrastructure.

 Driving Experience

 Alset Global conducted a special test drive in Graz for the Hydrogen Hybrid technology.
-Based on people who drove with this technology, the experience running on a mixture of hydrogen and petrol compared to petrol alone was not significantly different.
-As the system works with the same principle of the petrol internal combustion engine, driving experience does not alter due to an alternative fuel.
+Based on feedback from individuals who drove using this technology, running on a mixture of hydrogen and petrol compared to running on petrol alone was not significantly different.
+As the system works with the same principle as the petrol internal combustion engine, the driving experience does not alter due to an alternative fuel.
 Indeed, Alset mentioned that the engine sound is nearly the same as the petrol engine.
-Therefore, unlike other alternative fuel technologies, the automotive makers do not have to provide an artificial engine noise for the drivers.
+Therefore, unlike other alternative fuel technologies, automotive makers do not have to provide artificial engine noise for the drivers.

 Driving Safety

-The Hydrogen Hybrid system offers the same level of safety as existing petrol powered engines.
-Alset Global emphasises that the hydrogen tank designed provides the same level of safety as a petrol-powered vehicle and that the danger level is no more than that.
-Indeed, ultra high-strength fibre tanks ensure the safety of the hydrogen fuel.
+The Hydrogen Hybrid system is as safe as traditional petrol-powered engines, according to Alset Global.
+They stress that the hydrogen tank is designed to offer the same level of safety as petrol-powered vehicles, with no or little risk.
+Indeed, ultra-high-strength fibre tanks ensure the safety of hydrogen fuel.
 Alset Global has proven the complete safety of its system through the safety requirements met at Nürburgring's 24-hour Race.
 This race is considered as one of the toughest technical challenges race cars can face in the world.
 In addition, hydrogen is known to be as much as four times more diffusive than natural gas.
 This means that if hydrogen gas is leaking, it will quickly go up in the atmosphere.
 Furthermore, when hydrogen burns, its radiant heat is just one-tenth that of a hydrocarbon fire.
-Finally, hydrogen burns 7% cooler than gasoline.
+Finally, hydrogen burns 7 per cent cooler than gasoline, reducing heat losses.